Alex1981420911903114/BJWZ-China2025/wiki/project/results.md

 ### 2. Functional validation of pET-28a-CrcB

 We selected the number 4 transformant using an inoculation loop to purify on LB solid medium containing the corresponding antibiotic.
-We inoculate a single colony into 5 mL of liquid LB medium with the corresponding antibiotic and cultured at 37°C, 200 rpm for 18 h.
-Take 10 μL and drop it onto solid LB medium containing different concentrations of NaF, and culture at 37°C for 48 h.
+We inoculated a single colony into 5 mL of liquid LB medium with the corresponding antibiotic and cultured at 37°C, 200 rpm for 18 h.
+We took 10ul and dropped onto LB medium containing different concentrations of NaF, and cultured at 35℃ for 48 hours.

 ![results15](https://static.igem.wiki/teams/5838/results/results15.webp)
 ***Fig. 15.
 Growth of strains under different NaF concentrations***